milkydood/devops-coding-challenge/README.md

 * Use more paremeters / cfn stacks
   - There's hardcoded values (ie subnets come to mind) in the cloudformation.
 This shouldn't be the case.

+* Maybe don't ask people to fork this repo?
+  - You can follow forks to see others solutions.
+Would it not be better to duplicate it, restrict it, then invite the reviewers as contributors?